There are multiple ways to stay safe and survive your gluten-free summer cookout!

 *Should I just stay home?

-When you have food allergies, you become very aware of the food around you.
+When you are gluten-free, you become very aware of the food around you.
 The necessity of knowing every bite and every ingredient you put into your mouth can sometimes get overwhelming.
-Although it matters, it should not consume your life.
-Nor, should it keep you stuck at home.

 Attending a BBQ?